je-castelan/profiles-rest-api/Notes.md

 > URL_SERVER/api/APIVIEW_PREFIX

 URL's on a app take priority to ViewSet (it's probably than you doesn't find at first look the APIView)

+## Serializers

+We still using serializers to validate values declaring the class used as class attibute `serializer_class`.
+On the functions, we associate values with ` self.serializer_class(data=request.data)`

+## Testing

+In order to test, we need to set at the final of the URL any value than represents the object id to PUT, PATCH or DELETE.